sajmoni/alchemy/template/folder/README.md

 `Labs` is a separate webapp that allows you to experiment and prototype separately from your game.

-Run `yarn labs` to start the app.
+Run `npm run labs` to start the app.

-With `yarn plop` you can create new labs.
+With `npm run plop` you can create new labs.

+Labs run on `localhost:8001`

 ---